dqops/dqo/docs/working-with-dqo/installation/run-dqo-as-docker-container.md

 To start DQOps in a Shell mode follow the steps below.

 1. Download the DQOps image from DockerHub by running the following command in a terminal:

     ```
     docker pull dqops/dqo
     ```

 2. Create an empty folder where you want to create your `DQOps User Home`. `DQOps User Home` is a folder where DQOps will store the metadata of imported data sources, the configuration of enabled data quality checks, and the data quality results.

 3. Run DQOps Docker image

     ```
     docker run -v [enter the path to your local DQOps user home folder]:/dqo/userhome -it -p 8888:8888 dqops/dqo [--dqo.cloud.api-key=here-our-DQOps-Cloud-API-key]
     ```

     - The `-v` flag mounts your locally created `DQOps User Home` folder into the container.
       You need to provide the path to your local `DQOps User Home` folder
     - The `-i` flag keeps STDIN open even if not attached.
     - The `-t` flag allocates a pseudo-TTY.
     - The `-p` flag creates a mapping between the host’s port 8888 to the container’s port 8888.
 Without the port mapping, you would not be able to access the application.
     - The `--dqo.cloud.api-key` argument specifies the API Key of your [DQOps Cloud registration](https://cloud.dqops.com/registration).
       When the DQOps Cloud API Key is not specified and you are starting DQOps using an empty `DQOps User Home` folder, DQOps will not be able to open the browser.
-Please copy the url to the [DQO Cloud Login](https://cloud.dqops.com/) that is shown to a browser and create or login to your DQOps Cloud account.
+Please copy the url to the [DQOps Cloud Login](https://cloud.dqops.com/) that is shown to a browser and create or login to your DQOps Cloud account.

     If you want to use the current folder as your `DQOps User Home`, you can bind this folder to the `/dqo/userhome` mount point in the DQOps docker image.
 Please keep in mind that the `DQOps User Home` folder should be empty (to initialize it on startup) or it should be already a valid `DQOps User Home` folder.

     ```
     docker run -v .:/dqo/userhome -it -p 8888:8888 dqops/dqo
     ```

 4. After a few seconds you can use the DQOps terminal or open the user interface by opening [http://localhost:8888](http://localhost:8888) in a web browser.

 ## Start DQOps in server mode

-To start DQO in server mode follow the steps below.
+To start DQOps in a server mode follow the steps below.

-1. Download the DQO image from DockerHub by running the following command in a terminal:
+1. Download the `dqops/dqo` image from DockerHub by running the following command in a terminal:

     ```
     docker pull dqops/dqo
     ```

 2. Run the DQOps Docker image

     ```
     docker run -v [enter the path to your local userhome folder]:/dqo/userhome -d -m=4g -p 8888:8888 dqops/dqo [--dqo.cloud.api-key=here-our-DQOps-Cloud-API-key] run
     ```